RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 They sat in silence Brun petting the form in her lap, Trouble started to relax and doze off while Brun tried to have more dirty thoughts.

 "What was so different about that than when I was imagining stuff before?"
+She mused.
+"Also, I missed.
+How did I miss?
+I tried to imagine Debug coming for me, and instead I..."
+In the utter darkness she knew she was blushing but was glad no one could see.